 I’m a content writer/paid blogger for financial brands but you might find your sweet spot as a copywriter or ghostwriter.

-Freelance editing is an extension of freelance writing that’s also good for introverted or shy moms.
+Freelance editing is an extension of freelance writing that’s also good for introverts.
 Instead of doing the writing, you’re reviewing another person’s work for tone, style, grammar errors and spelling.

 2. Graphic design